Long-Range Transportation Planning

-East-West Gateway Council of Governments (EWG) is responsible for developing the St. Louis region’s Long-Range Transportation Plan (LRTP).
-This plan sets EWG’s vision and priorities for the St. Louis transportation system including highways, bridges, public transit, bicycle and pedestrian routes, and serves as the framework for regional transportation decision-making and investments.
+East-West Gateway Council of Governments (EWG) is responsible for developing the St. Louis region’s Long-Range Transportation Plan.
+This plan offers EWG’s vision and priorities for the St. Louis transportation system including highways, bridges, public transit, bicycle and pedestrian routes, and serves as the framework for regional transportation decision-making and investments.
 This document is updated every four years and must balance technical needs, budgetary constraints, and public desires.

-Air Quality Conformity Analysis.
-To ensure the projects included in Connected 2050 will not adversely affect the air quality standards we are striving to meet, a conformity analysis will be completed.
+- Air Quality Conformity Analysis: To ensure the projects included in Connected 2050 will not adversely affect the air quality standards we are striving to meet, a conformity analysis has been completed.

 - All Documents

 Transportation Equity Assessment

 As part of the Connected 2050 planning process, a Transportation Equity Assessment was completed.
 This assessment examines how past investments and policy decisions created disparities in transportation outcomes today and proposes recommendations for making sure future dollars create the most benefit for everyone in our region.
 Click the button below for more information.

 Measuring and tracking the performance of the region’s transportation system is a fundamental component of the long-range transportation plan (LRTP) and the performance-based planning process.
 Performance measurement allows planners to assess the current state of the system to develop recommendations for improvements, evaluate the effectiveness of recently implemented improvements, and forecast the effectiveness of planned improvements.